structure7/drone-nginx-rtmp/README.md

 * Go to root directory, then: `wget --no-check-certificate  https://bitbucket.org/api/2.0/snippets/scargill/ekon6o/master/files/script.sh`
 * `sudo bash script.sh`<br>
-**WARNING:** The above script and it's installation may required some internet searchery and meddling.
+**WARNING:** The above script and its installation may require some internet searchery and meddling.

 ### Install other stuff
 Just some notes of things I'm installing or messing around with: